garlicbreadcleric/markane/README.md

 ### Only inline links are currently supported

 Support for reference links is planned.
 I don't really want to support wiki-links because I try to stick with what Pandoc supports out of the box, syntax-wise.
 It is possible I will reconsider if there are enough requests, though.

-### Error handling

-Currently in some cases Markane will just throw plain Node.js stacktraces without any explanation.
-Proper error handling and config validation are both high on the TODO list.

 ### Performance